Seek Returns logo

 KMX currently does not pay a dividend, resulting in a yield of 0%.
 This is a common strategy for growth-focused companies that prioritize reinvesting earnings, though it may be less typical in mature, income-oriented sectors.

-AAP vs. KMX: A comparison of their Dividend Yield against their respective Specialty Retail and Auto - Dealerships industry benchmarks.
+AAP vs. KMX: A comparison of their Dividend Yield (TTM) against the Specialty Retail industry benchmark.

 AAP